extua/biography-compendium/content/jane-mrs-and-mr.md

 Other Communist Party candidates included what the Daily Worker only identified as:

-“Comrades Fay in St ThomasWard, Coughlin in St Mark's ward, Nelson in St Paul's Ward and Marriot in St Luke's Ward.”
+<q>Comrades Fay in St Thomas Ward, Coughlin in St Mark's ward, Nelson in St Paul's Ward and Marriot in St Luke's Ward.</q>

 _Michael Walker_